marendowski/marendowski.github.io/content/personal/anime/index.md

 date = "1970-01-01"
 +++

-The best anime series and movies of all time.
+Anime series and movies I recommend.
 <!--more-->

 In pseudo-random order (biased).
-Links to entries are for their first installments.
+Links are to their first installments.

 |  Title  |  Genre  |  Description  |
 |:-------:|:-------:|:-------------:|